-Standby power shall be provided for platform lifts permitted by section 1003.2.13.4 of the International Building Code (2000 edition and 2001 Supplement) or section 1007.5 of the International Building Code (2003 edition) (incorporated by reference, see "Referenced Standards" in Chapter 1) to serve as a part of an accessible means of egress.
+Standby power shall be provided for platform lifts permitted by section 1003,2,13,4 of the International of

-(2003 edition) (incorporated by reference, see "Reference an accessible means of egress. eed Standards" in Chapter 1) to serve as a part of Citation: 2010 ADAS Section: 207.2

-It was reported that the lift is old and at the end of its useful service.

-Put the replacement for the lift onto the city's capital project schedule.

-Important (2): Should be completed as soon as possible.
-(Includes: Findings that would remove barriers to the greatest number of people to your goods and services)
+Building Code (2000 edition and 2001 Supplement) or section 1007.5 of the International Building Code (2003 edition) (incorporated by reference, see "Referenced Standards" in Chapter 1) to serve as a part of an accessible means of egress.
+Citation: 2010 ADAS Section: 207.2 As Built: It was reported that the lift is old and at the end of its useful service.
+Budgeting Range: \$30,000 - \$50,000.00 Recommendation: Put the replacement for the lift onto the city's capital project schedule.
+Barrier Priority: Important (2): Should be completed as soon as possible.
+(Includes: Findings that would remove barriers to the greatest number of people to your goods and services) Estimated Remediation Date: N/A Notes: